Friday, September 30, 2016

 It has a nice view, too, and under the trees we didn't need the umbrella.
 So we thought.

-He got back just as the deluge hit and we set up that patio umbrella once again!
+Hubby came back from getting our wine just in time!
+We set up that patio umbrella once again!
 We were super glad he hadn't taken it back to the truck.
 While everyone around us was scrambling back up the hill to the covered patio, smushed in like sardines, we were enjoying our wine, our large red umbrella, and some impressive rain and thunder.

 We might have also enjoyed a wine tasting.
 Then we also might have purchased a bottle of wine to drink on the patio.